Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     force the container to use the host network stack.
 If this property is set to `true`, ensure that the `pool_specification` property `inter_node_communication_enabled` is set to `true`.
 This overrides the job-level property, if set.
+It follows the same default behavior as the job-level property if not set.
   * (optional) `gpu` designates if this container requires access to the GPU devices on the host.
 If this property is set to `true`, Docker containers are instantiated via `nvidia-docker`.
 This requires N-series VM instances.
     This overrides the job-level property, if set.
+It follows the same default behavior as the job-level property if not set.
   * (optional) `max_task_retries` sets the maximum number of times that Azure Batch should retry this task for.
 This overrides the job-level task retry count.
 By default, Azure Batch does not retry tasks that fail